Two linearities for quantum computing in the lambda calculus: Multi-qubit systems: Tensor products

 Each level in the term grammar (base terms, values and general terms) is extended with the tensor of the terms in such a level.
 The primitives $\head$ and $\tail$ are added to the general terms.
 The projector $\pi$ is generalized to $\pi_j$, where the subindex $j$ stands for the number of qubits to be measured, which are those in the first $j$ positions.
 Notice that it is always possible to do a swap between qubits and so place the qubits to be measured at the beginning.
-For instance, $\lambda x:\B \otimes \B~(\tail~x \otimes \head~x)$.
+For instance, $\lambda x^{\B \times \B}.\tail~x\times\head~x$.
+Finally, an explicit type cast of a term $t$ ($\Uparrow_rt$ and $\Uparrow_\ell t$) is included in the general terms.
+We may use just $\Uparrow$ to refer to any of $\Uparrow_r$ or $\Uparrow_\ell$.
+As the product is associative, we also may use the notation $\prod_{i=1}^n t_i$ and $\prod_{i=1}^n A_i$ for associative Cartesian products.

-An explicit type cast of a term $t$ ($\cas A{B\otimes C}\! t$) is included in the general terms.
-It is only allowed to cast a superposed type into a superposed tensor product.
-We also add the tensor between types, and, as a consequence, a new level.
-Indeed, without tensors, the only base qubit type was $\B$.
-With tensor, we need to put them in a new level where also tensor of base qubits are considered as base qubits.
+The subtyping relation is also updated to include Cartesian products, and it is given in Table~\ref{tab:Subtyping}.

-The type system includes all the typing rules given in the previous section, plus the rules for tensor, for cast, and an updated rule $S_E$, for which we introduce the following notation:
+The updated type system, given in Table~\ref{tab:UTS}, includes all the typing rules given in the previous section, plus the rules for tensor, for cast, and an updated rule $S_E$.